mystic123/SwiftyInterpreter/README.md

 ## Language description
 *Swifty* is interpreted, strongly typed programming language.
 Types of the variables are inferred by interpreter.
-Variables are dynamically binded.
+Variables are dynamically/statically binded.
 Syntax of the language is derived from Apple's programming language *Swifty*.

 ### Data types
 1. Basic